btray900/jis-CTF/README.md

 # Upload

-Upload your mailicious file to the site and visit in your browser to receive a low shell in netcat.
+Upload your malicious file to the site and visit in your browser to receive a low shell in netcat.

 ![Alt text](./low_shell.png?raw=true)